 To learn more about what you want to look for when purchasing a viola, read our viola buying guide where we cover what makes a good viola.
 Violas are a very personal item.
 You want to make sure that you buy a viola that sounds and feels right to you so you’ll want to try a lot of different violas.
 You may want to go to a local music shop to try some violas out before finally making your purchase online.

 Most violas cost somewhere between $200-$5000, and the violas listed below cover that spectrum.
 We will call out typical prices and recommendations for skill level for each of the brands below.

 One final note before we get to our recommended viola brands: Buying a viola online is a relatively new phenomenon.
 We highly recommend going to a local music shop to try out violas before you buy a viola online for the best deal.
 However, if you feel comfortable with Amazon’s return policy, you can certainly buy a viola from them and return the viola if it doesn’t sound quite right.

 Recommended For: Beginner

-Cecilio is once again our number one viola brand as they were in 2016.
+Cecilio is once again our number one viola brand.
 They produce quality instruments at a fraction of the cost of other big-name players and all of their instruments are hand-made, even the less than $200 CVA-400.
 Because of this, Cecilio is one of the most well-known student viola brands in the world.

 Cecilio violas are made out of hand-carved solid tonewoods in the traditional fashion: spruce top, flamed maple sides and back, and inlaid purfling.
 The chin rests are made of boxwood, traditionally a feature only available on higher-end models.